greg-raven/Uncommon-Sense/_posts/2019-03-28-the-first-task-of-government.md

 ---
-title: 'The first task of government'
+title: "The first task of government"
 layout: post
 categories:
 - socialism